tomlatham/pp6calculator/README.md

 Building pp6calculator
 ----------------------
 Simply run the compiler on the `pp6calculator.cpp` and `PP6Math.cpp` files to output an executable.
+You will also need to specify the `PP6Lib` directory as an include path to ensure the headers for the implementation library are picked up.
 For example, using the GNU compiler:

 ```
-$ g++ -W -Wall PP6Math.cpp pp6calculator.cpp -o pp6calculator
+$ g++ -W -Wall -I./PP6Lib PP6Math.cpp pp6calculator.cpp -o pp6calculator
 ```

 You may then run the resulting `pp6calculator` executable.
 Compilation